Position: Neglecting the Sustainability of AI is Fuelling a Global AI Arms Race: The Material Basis for AI

-The material basis for AI's development forming the embodied infrastructure -- knowledge, labour, investments, and raw materials -- do not merely exist in isolation; they also shape the ethics, policy, cultural narratives, and educational frameworks that govern AI and beyond.
+The material basis for AI's development, forming the embodied infrastructure that includes knowledge, labour, investments, and raw materials, does not merely exist in isolation; it also shapes the ethics, policy, cultural narratives, and educational frameworks that govern AI and beyond.
 The {\em dominant} ethical frameworks, policy decisions, cultural narratives, and educational systems are all shaped to maintain the concentration of control over the material base.
-This interplay ensures that AI is deployed in ways that maintains existing power imbalances, rather than challenging them~\cite{pasquinelli2023eye}.
-This framework of viewing a material base that is interacting with a superstructure stems from historical materialism, pioneered by~\citet{marx1844philosophic}, illustrated in Figure~\ref{fig:base}, and is particularly relevant in this era of large-scale AI development and the risks posed by climate change.
+This interplay ensures that AI is deployed in ways that maintain existing power imbalances, rather than challenging them~\cite{pasquinelli2023eye}.
+This framework of viewing a material base that interacts with a superstructure stems from historical materialism, most prominently developed in the work of Karl Marx~\cite{marx1844philosophic}, illustrated in Figure~\ref{fig:base}, and is particularly relevant in this era of large-scale AI development, given the risks posed by climate change.